Polar Vantage V2: Still worth it?

 Updated on

-Is the Polar Vantage V2 still worth it now that the Vantage V3 is out?
+Is the Polar Vantage V2 still worth it now that the Polar Vantage V3 is out?
 Polar fitness watches may not be quite as popular as the best Garmin watches, but the brand still has a solid track record of delivering good quality health and fitness tracking devices.
 I've used several Polar devices, including fitness trackers, watches and chest-worn heart rate sensors, and found them to be consistently good in their performance.
 The Polar Vantage V2 is one of Polar’s multi-sports watches, designed to support serious sportspeople hit their training goals.

 But as is the way with technology, newer models come around with upgraded technology and new features.
 And that, in turn, makes older devices redundant.
 Or does it?
 Is the Polar Vantage V2 still a watch worthy of wearing?